Victory: The Civil Code of Quebec now recognizes animals as “sentient beings”

-June 12, 2015 – A first victory for the 52, 000 signatories of the Animal are not Things manifesto!
-Sixteen months after the launch of the manifesto, it is with great enthusiasm that we greet the legislative amendments set out in Bill 54, An Act to Improve the Legal Situation of Animals, which was introduced to the National Assembly by Pierre Paradis, the Quebec Minister of Agriculture, on June 5th.
+December 4, 2015 – Today marks an important victory for the over 52, 000 signatories of the Animal are not Things manifesto!
+Nearly two years after the launch of the manifesto, it is with great enthusiasm that we greet the adoption of Bill 54, An Act to Improve the Legal Situation of Animals, which was introduced to the National Assembly by Pierre Paradis, the Quebec Minister of Agriculture, on June 5th.

 “Animals are not things.
 They are sentient being and have biological needs.

-In addition to the provisions of special Acts which protect animals, the provisions of this Code concerning property nonetheless apply to animals.”
+In addition to the provisions of special Acts which protect animals, the provisions of this Code and of any other Act concerning property nonetheless apply to animals.”

 Like most people, we believe that animals are not toasters.
 This view, however, is not shared by our Civil Code.
 From a legal standpoint, a dog or a cow is no different than a toaster or a chair: all are considered moveable property.
 Quebec law thus assimilates the act of hurting or abusing an animal to the destruction of property.
 Not only is this concept morally questionable, but it also clashes with how the majority of Quebec citizens think.

 Likening animals to things also means ignoring the current state of scientific knowledge.
 Animals’ capacity to feel pain is now the object of broad consensus, at the very least when it comes to vertebrates.
 As research progresses, we are increasingly discovering cognitive and emotional capabilities in animals that are much more complex than once thought – and this holds true not only for primates, dolphins, and dogs, but also for cows, rats, and pigeons.

 Animals are not things nor machines, but rather they are sentient beings whose lives matter to them.
 It is therefore legitimate to consider their interests and moral worth when making decisions about them.